nvzqz/impls/README.md

 <!-- IMPORTANT: This documentation is copied from `lib.rs` -->

-Determine if a type does implement a logical trait expression<sup>[**?**](#logical-trait-expression)</sup>.
+Determine if a type implements a logical trait expression<sup>[**?**](#logical-trait-expression)</sup>.

 This library defines the [`impls!`], a macro<sup>[**?**](#macro)</sup>